-- 2.6.6 The draft Strategy specifically addresses energy networks (page 36) and states "Significant infrastructure investment in Scotland's transmission system is needed to ameliorate constraints and enable more renewable power to flow to centres of demand." - 2.6.7 It states that National Grid has identified the requirement for over £21 billion of investment in GB electricity transmission infrastructure to meet 2030 targets and that over half of this investment will involve Scottish transmission owners SPEN and SSEN (the Applicant). - 2.6.8 The draft Strategy adds that: "the Scottish Government is working closely with network companies to support timely delivery of this infrastructure". - 2.6.9 Reference is made to the ambitious business plans of transmission businesses which "reflect the scale and pace of delivery required to meet Scottish Government ambitions". - 2.6.10 Chapter 5 of the Strategy refers to 'creating the conditions for a net zero energy system'.
-It states (page 125) that "As we transition to a net zero energy system, renewables and other zero carbon technologies... will need to provide all the services required to ensure a secure energy system". - 2.6.11 The Chapter goes on to reference in this regard energy markets and network regulation and with regard to network investment (page 126), it states that the Government is working closely with the network companies "to support timely delivery of required electricity network infrastructure". - 2.6.12 It further adds with regard to constraint costs that the Government will continue to work with National Grid ESO, transmission owners and Ofgem "to explore opportunities to accelerate planned network investment to relieve constraints". - 2.6.13 Therefore, a key aspect of the Energy Strategy in terms of network investment is the need for speed of delivery of infrastructure to ensure not only that need can be met, but that there can be energy security and resilience within the wider energy system.
+- 2.5.5 The draft Strategy specifically addresses energy networks (page 36) and states "Significant infrastructure investment in Scotland's transmission system is needed to ameliorate constraints and enable more renewable power to flow to centres of demand." - 2.5.6 It states that National Grid has identified the requirement for over £21 billion of investment in British electricity transmission infrastructure to meet 2030 targets and that over half of this investment will involve Scottish transmission owners SPEN and SSEN Transmission (the Applicant). - 2.5.7 The draft Strategy adds that: "the Scottish Government is working closely with network companies to support timely delivery of this infrastructure". - 2.5.8 Reference is made to the ambitious business plans of transmission businesses which "reflect the scale and pace of delivery required to meet Scottish Government ambitions". - 2.5.9 Chapter 5 of the Strategy refers to 'creating the conditions for a net zero energy system'.
+It states (page 125) that "As we transition to a net zero energy system, renewables and other zero carbon technologies... will need to provide all the services required to ensure a secure energy system". - 2.5.10 The Chapter goes on to reference in this regard energy markets and network regulation and with regard to network investment (page 126), it states that the Government is working closely with the network companies "to support timely delivery of required electricity network infrastructure". - 2.5.11 It further adds with regard to constraint costs that the Government will continue to work with National Grid ESO, transmission owners and Ofgem "to explore opportunities to accelerate planned network investment to relieve constraints". - 2.5.12 Therefore, a key aspect of the Energy Strategy in terms of network investment is the need for speed of delivery of infrastructure to ensure not only that need can be met, but that there can be energy security and resilience within the wider energy system.

-2.7 Green Industrial Strategy
+2.6 The Green Infrastructure Strategy

-- 2.7.1 The Scottish Government published a Green Industrial Strategy (GIS) in September 2024.
-The Executive Summary sets out the mission of the GIS, namely: - "This Green Industrial Strategy's mission is to ensure that Scotland realises the maximum possible economic benefit from the opportunities created by the global transition to net zero". - 2.7.2 The GIS sets out five opportunity areas for Scotland where identified strengths are most likely to lead to growth and the potential to grow Scotland's exports.
-The sectors relate to Scotland's wind economy, carbon capture and storage, supporting the green economy by way of professional and financial services, growing the hydrogen sector and establishing Scotland as a competitive centre for clean energy intensive industries of the future. - 2.7.3 Point 4 of their "onshore wind" approach states "work with UK Government, Ofgem and the National Energy System Operator to ensure that the interests of Scotland are best represented.
-Markets, policies, and regulation affecting the electricity sector are largely reserved to the UK Government under the UK Electricity Act (1989).
-We are working with the UK Government to enable a faster, more efficient, and strategic approach to designing and regulating the net zero energy system, in particular for accelerating grid connections and network build." - 2.7.4 Availability of grid connections is further referenced as a barrier to tackle to decarbonise industrial processes. - 2.7.5 The Strategy makes plain that "timely grid connections and strengthened grid infrastructure will be key to securing renewables project delivery and investor and supply chain confidence in Scotland." - 2.7.6 It is clear therefore that to progress the Government's objectives clearly support the delivery of grid expansion and strengthened grid infrastructure.
-This is not only critical towards aiding net zero targets but also help deliver the Government's clear green industry mission.
+- 2.6.1 The Scottish Government published a Green Industrial Strategy (GIS) in September 2024.
+The Executive Summary sets out the mission of the GIS, namely: - 2.6.2 "This Green Industrial Strategy's mission is to ensure that Scotland realises the maximum possible economic benefit from the opportunities created by the global transition to net zero". - 2.6.3 The GIS sets out five opportunity areas for Scotland where identified strengths are most likely to lead to growth and the potential to grow Scotland's exports.
+The sectors relate to Scotland's wind economy, carbon capture and storage, supporting the green economy by way of professional and financial services, growing the hydrogen sector and establishing Scotland as a competitive centre for clean energy intensive industries of the future. - 2.6.4 Page 6 sets out that GIS forms a key part of the Government's broader National Strategy for Economic Transformation.
+It states that "It also links explicitly to our Just Transition Plans which describe how the transition to net zero in the most emitting sectors will be achieved in a way that delivers economic, social and community benefits, including fair work, environmental preservation and reduced poverty and inequality." - 2.6.5 Actions include inter alia: - Supporting investment to improve essential infrastructure, expanding supply chains and secure manufacturing opportunities; - Developing and maintaining a pipeline of investment propositions backed by clear information about the timing and nature of renewable energy opportunities;